 - Academic taster sessions to give students an insight into teaching and learning at Oxford

 - A study session at or visit to one of the University’s Museums

 Prospective applicants are welcome to visit College on three annual Open Days (1 July, 2 July and 18 September 2020).
 Individual visits are always welcome, and do not need to be arranged in advance.
 You can come at any time and speak to either the Outreach Officer or have a self-guided tour around College.
 The College also offers a variety of other activities, including subject-specific taster days.

 The Outreach Officer frequently visits schools, and delivers talks at information evenings, sits on discussion panels, answers questions at Higher Education Fairs, or offers classroom information sessions during the school day.
 They very much welcome the opportunity to work directly with teachers and students, and schools in the Kent region are encouraged to get in touch to arrange a visit or to ask questions.

-More information about the outreach opportunities offered across the University of Oxford can be found on the University’s website.
+More information about opportunities offered across the University of Oxford can be found on the University’s website.